theoldmanmaker/ICU-S1/README.md

 ## 🔌 PCB Designs & Flux.ai

 All PCB designs for this project are hosted on **Flux**.
-The Bill of Materials (BOM) for the boards is also contained inside the Flux projects.

-**RGB LED Array:**
+### 1. RGB LED Array (Completed)
+This board manages the lighting for the robot using integrated ATTiny85 chips.
 * **[View Project on Flux.ai](https://www.flux.ai/oldmanmaker/icus1-ledringv2?utm_source=influencer&utm_medium=organic_social&utm_campaign=oldmanmaker2)**

-**How to manufacture:**
+**Instructions:**
-1. Click the link above to view the project on Flux.
+1. Click the link above.
 2.  **Fork** the project to your own workspace.
 3. Make any modifications you require.
-4.  **Export the Gerber files** from the editor and send them to your preferred board manufacturer.
+4.  **Export the Gerber files** from the editor and send them to your preferred board manufacturer (e.g., PCBWay or others).

-> **Manufacturing Note:** The boards were originally designed to be manufactured by PCBWay, but you can adjust the board settings in Flux to match your preferred manufacturer if needed.
+### 2. Main Carrier Board (Status: Incomplete)
+**⚠️ Important Hardware Notice:**
+The core device PCB design (the "motherboard" connecting the ProS3 and components) is **not yet completed**.
+* **Missing Features:** Currently, there are no battery management or recharge circuits designed.
+* **Prototyping:** A **3D printable template** of the prototype board (as seen in the YouTube video) is available in the `/STLs` folder to help you hand-wire a prototype.
+* **Future Dev:** A complete stack of PCBs requires additional work that is not currently planned.

+**🤝 Call for Contributors:**
+If you have PCB design skills and would like to contribute to creating the main carrier board or power management system, **please get in contact!** We would love to collaborate to finish this part of the project.

 ---